 Brinkinfield: We’ve worked together for nearly over five years now, you’ve contributed all the artwork for all my writing since then apart from once, when we fell out.
 Over all that duration of time, I don’t believe that I’ve ever read an actual interview with you.
 Can you explain to your fans, where exactly, your inspiration origins?

 pedrov_dog: Well, first-off, hello to everyone, it’s a pleasure to be here within such palatial surroundings.
 And secondly-off, that’s a very good question.

-If you take a good look around, there aren’t many women in the world with naturally blue hair, very few in fact.
-Hair scientists say this rare phenomena occurs as a result of a specific genetic defect, caught unawares, buried somewhere deep within our DNA.
+1. If you take a jolly good look around – and I mean a rootin’-tootin’ jolly good look around, there aren’t many women in the world with naturally blue hair.
+Very, very, few, as evidenced by the facts.
+Hair scientists say this rare phenomena occurs due to a specific genetic defect caught unawares, buried deep, about halfway down within the spiral structure of our DNA.

 Conversely, as a committed appreciator, I say naturally blue hair is the eighth wonder of the world, a biological miracle, invoking a sense of much awesomeness.
 No less, I say, than a heavenly blessing from God’s can’t-leave-it-alone tinkering fingers.
 Still, to this very day, I can recall in reasonable-to-fair detail, the circumstances as a young teen, when I saw my very first one.